-- Implement differential assessment system by April 1, 2022, with updated differential assessments on January 1, 2023, pending a Plan amendment proposal and CalRecycle review and approval. - Monitor rollout and develop lessons learned in the execution of differential assessments in the marketplace and seek retailer and mill feedback (2022-2023). - Revisit prior work on other differential assessment factors for background; update prior models taking into account 2021-2022 results and current market trends, pricing, and supply chain dynamics; and issue report on implementation analysis (2023). - Develop updated proposal for differential assessment model for implementation, and seek input from Advisory Committee and CalRecycle (2023). - Create proposed rollout plan for incorporation into revised 2023 Plan document for submission, and seek approval by CalRecycle (2024). - Tentative implementation of updated differential assessments, and annual review will commence (2025). - In the event a change in assessment is required, CARE will make every effort to follow the typical 90-day notification cycle.
+- Implement differential assessment system by April 1, 2022 (completed), with updated differential assessments implemented on April 1, 2023, per direct order from CalRecycle. - Monitor rollout and develop lessons learned in the execution of differential assessments in the marketplace and seek retailer and mill feedback (2022-2023).

+- Revisit prior work on other differential assessment factors for background; update prior models taking into account 2021-2022 results and current market trends, pricing, and supply chain dynamics; and issue annual report on implementation analysis (2023). - Develop updated proposal for differential assessment model for implementation, and seek input from Advisory Committee and CalRecycle (2023). - Create proposed rollout plan for incorporation into revised 2023 Plan document for submission, and seek approval by CalRecycle (2024). - Tentative implementation of updated differential assessments, and annual review will commence (2025). - In the event a change in assessment is required, CARE will make every effort to follow the typical 90-day notification cycle.
 However, in the event of unusual circumstances, CARE may choose at its discretion to implement an approved assessment change in a shorter timeframe, such as 30 to 60 days.

-The Program anticipates additional assessment increases during the 2023-2027 Plan if warranted by future performance and economic conditions.
-These increases will be based on the Differential Assessment reviews described above.
-The Program will follow required notification and Plan amendment approval requirements for increasing the assessment.
+The Program anticipates additional assessment adjustments during the 2023-2027 Plan if warranted by future performance and economic conditions.
+These adjustments will be based on the Differential Assessment reviews described above.
+The Program will follow required notification and Plan amendment approval requirements for adjusting the assessment.

 The Program reserves the ability, in consultation with CalRecycle, to modify the schedule as the work evolves.
-This schedule assumes approval of the new Plan for rollout in January 2023, a stable economy, and a return to normal operations as the pandemic abates.
+This schedule assumes approval of the new Plan in spring 2023, a stable economy, and a return to normal operations as the pandemic abates and contingency plan terminates.
 Any discontinuities may impact the timeline.
 The Program will submit a written request and justification to CalRecycle for approval of any modifications to the schedule if deemed necessary.